 Years of neglect have left my mother’s garage looking like a toddler’s bib after an ice cream party.
 I use kitty litter to clean the excess oil, but for old stains, that's not enough.

 The Best Way to Use Kitty Litter

 Using kitty litter by itself can work well but only if the stain is fresh and only if you leave it on for a while.
-There are other products that work better than litter, especially on older stains such as Oil-Dri.
+There are other products that work better than litter, especially on older stains such as Oil-Dri (Amazon link).
 Use the same process as for litter.